Parents Use Telemedicine to Get Daughter Life-Saving Care

 “I'm glad they called and had the visit with us,” said Dr. Nawal Alkharouf, one of PacMed’s newest primary care physicians.
 “The alternative would have been a perforated appendix.”

-Dr. Alkharouf performed an initial assessment, including guiding the parents through a physical exam and asking clarifying questions to rule out similar conditions.
+Through the Zoom app on their computer, Dr. Alkharouf performed an initial assessment, including guiding the parents through a physical exam and asking clarifying questions to rule out similar conditions.
 “I tried to get her to do a jump test,” said Dr. Alkharouf, “to get up and just jump, but she couldn't even get up.
 Just going from a laying to a sitting position was very difficult for her and she complained of pain.
 I could see on the camera that she was really guarding her right side.”

 Based on the exam, Dr. Alkharouf suspected appendicitis, but there were a few atypical symptoms as well.
 With the added risks associated with exposure during COVID-19, the doctor wanted to be sure before sending them to the emergency room.
 So, she prescribed anti-nausea medicine, which the family picked up immediately.
 The doctor called them back 90 minutes later.